Friday, February 21st

 It felt like hours instead of minutes by the time I reached the back door.

 I had trouble believing it.
 Nothing was ever this simple or easy.
 But at that moment, I didn’t care.
 I grabbed the knob and pushed through into the sanctuary of the night.

 “No!”
 I screamed, just as it plunged its hands into my back.
 I gasped as I felt myself lifted.

 “Please, STOP!”
 I begged, knowing I would receive no such mercy.

-It made snickering hiss, then I went sailing into the night air.
-Down the steps I fell, hitting my shoulder blade shattering into bottom step, then rolling onto my back on the thick concreate of the driveway.
-Blood coughed up blood.
-My bloody vision blurred.
+It made a snickering hiss, then I went sailing into the night air.
+Down the steps I fell, my shoulder blade shattering as it slammed into the bottom step, then rolling onto my back on the thick concreate of the driveway.
+I coughed up blood.
+My crimson vision blurred.
 Weight pressed upon my chest.
 I raised my head to see my executioner crawl onto me.
-It slowly traced one of its talons across my neck then to my cheek.
+It slowly traced one of its talons across my neck then up to my cheek.
 Despite my damaged vision, I could still make out its horrific grin.
 It raised a hand to deliver the end of Log Five.
 I closed my eyes and waited for the inevitable.

-The Rake released a low hiss, then weight on my chest ceased.
+The Rake released a low hiss and the weight on my chest ceased.